MEET THE TLCU TEAM

 Purchasing & Accounts Administrator

-Krishna manages both the purchasing and accounts side of the business, providing support to the General Manager with reporting and budgets.
+Krishna manages both the purchasing and accounts side of the business, providing support to the CEO with reporting and budgets.

 Krishna ensures the deliveries and orders are processed in a timely manner, ensures components/consumables, back-orders and Trials/Loaners are followed up and documented accurately.